 Christian studied Psychology at U Leipzig and decided to stay there for his PhD.
 Being brought up (scientifically) in a world of flicker, Christian remains interested in how the visual system deals with ongoing dynamic stimulation.
 He also undertakes frequent excursions into the realms of multisensory processing, intrinsic brain rhythms and, most recently, relations between brain- and other bodily rhythms.

 After 5 years of working at the Institute of Neuroscience & Psychology, University of Glasgow, Anne started her Lectureship in Psychology at the University of Dundee in early 2019.
-Christian has recently joined the faculty of the University of Stirling as a Lecturer in Psychology.
+Christian has joined the faculty of the University of Stirling as a Lecturer in Psychology in summer 2019.

 Stop by regularly for updates,